 TURTLE CARE SHEET

-The bigger the better to allow for maximum growth of your turtle so about a 4ft to 6ft tanks is recommended.
+The bigger the better to allow for maximum growth of your turtle so about a 4ft to 6ft tank is recommended.

 The preferred optimal temperature zone for turtles is 28 – 30 degrees.
 In the wild, the turtles bask on logs and rocks in the sunshine to maintain their POTZ in captivity so there is no need for basking, or “haul-out” areas if the water temperature is maintained at 28 – 30 degrees.
 The temperature should be maintained with a thermostatically controlled heater and checked with a digital probe thermometer at both ends of the tank.
 If the tank is not heated appropriately, the turtle cannot function effectively and their immune systems are weakened and become susceptible to secondary infections or even stop eating.